atxr/secos/tp_exam/NOTES.md

 # secos notes

-## What did I managed to do?
+## What did I manage to do?

 My implementation of secos is not quite complete.
-Actually, I didn't manage to implement task switching correctly.

-When switching to ring3 with the `run_user_task` function, hardware interrupts stop working for no reason :/ Hence, I'm not able to trigger my switch syscall once in ring3.
+When switching to ring3 with the `run_user_task` function, hardware interrupts stop working for no reason :/ Hence, I cannot trigger my switch syscall once in ring3.

-For the sake of clarity, I added the `int 0x80` call to task1 in the loop to proove the `counter` syscall is working well.
+For the sake of clarity, I added the `int 0x80` call to every task to manually trigger the hardware interrupt.
-If you find out the reason of this bug, let me know...
+If you find out the reason for this bug, let me know...

 ## Memory map

-The physical memory is designed as following:
+The physical memory is designed as follows:

 0x0                                     0x400000                         0x800000                    0xc00000
 ======================================================================================================================================